fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 a = future { some_computation }
 ```

-We don't want to have to explicitly retrieve the result by calling `value`.
+We don't want to have to explicitly retrieve the result by calling `a.value`.

-To achieve this, we want `future` to return a *transparent proxy object*.
+To achieve this, we want `a` to be a *transparent proxy object*.
 A transparent proxy is a wrapper around an object that forwards all method calls to the object it's wrapping.
-Looking at it from the outside, it appears identical to the wrapped object.
+Looking at it from the outside, it would appear as though it were the wrapped object (in our case `a` would act as though it were the result, even though it would actually be an implicit future).

-It's not immediately obvious how we can achieve this, but it actually ends up being very easy in Ruby.
+It's not immediately obvious how a transparent proxy could be implemented, but it's actually very easy in Ruby.
 Ruby allows us to define a special method called `method_missing`, which gets called automatically if an object can't otherwise respond to a method.

 Here's a quick demo: